mariana-scorp/esscass-2019-nlp/2-features/README.md

 How to run code locally:
 - run `jupyter notebook` in Terminal from the repository folder
 - press Shift+Enter to run a block of code

+## To follow without running

+Simply open the jupyter notebooks in your browser.

+If you get an error message _Sorry, something went wrong.
+Reload?_ while loading a notebook in your browser, try opening the notebooks with the help of https://nbviewer.jupyter.org.

 ## Contents